 2. Lines 39,40: Specifically, what "ecosystem processes" would have gone unnoticed?
 You need to be more specific here.

 If measured in an Eularian approach rather than a Lagrangian approach, or measuring not all of the productivity metrics different interpretations of productivity will be obtained.
-In the abstract we did now highlight the temporal and spatial scales (see also comment below), we did however not find it necessary to go more into detail of which ecosystem processes might be missed (lines XXX) as we felt that this is discussed in the manuscript in length.
+In the abstract we now highlight the temporal and spatial scales (see also comment below), however we did not find it necessary to go more into detail of which ecosystem processes might be missed (lines XXX) as we felt that this is discussed in the manuscript in length.
 Briefly:

-Both rates, rate-ratios and timescales (GPP/NPP or NCP/Export over timescales of days (single cycles) to weeks (e.g. P1706_C2 and C4) hold important information on ecosystem processes (e.g. how much of the photosynthate is incorporated into biomass and how much of the biomass is leaving the investigated region over a certain timeframe.
+Both rates, rate-ratios and timescales (GPP/NPP or NCP/Export over timescales of days (single cycles) to weeks (e.g. P1706_C2 and C4) hold important information on ecosystem processes (e.g. how much of the photosynthate is incorporated into biomass and how much of the biomass is leaving the investigated region over a certain timeframe).

 3. Lines 40-42: A weak conclusion.
 Every investigation "can help further our understanding..."

-While we agree with the reviewer that every investigation can help to better understand certain ecosystem processes.
-Here we wanted to highlight that surface productivity and export can have a strong spatial and temporal decoupling in this complex system.
-We modified the sentence to highlight temporal and spatial scales and also now highlight that we investigated a gradient between ecosystem (coastal and offshore).
+We agree with the reviewer that every investigation can help to better understand certain ecosystem processes.
+Here we wanted to highlight that surface productivity and export can exhibit strong spatial and temporal decoupling in this complex system.
+We modified the sentence to highlight temporal and spatial scales and also now highlight that we investigated a gradient between ecosystems (coastal and offshore).

 4. Lines 61-62: An understatement!